4ms/metamodule-plugin-sdk/docs/element-groups.md

 // or you might see:
 class MyModule2 : Module {  // <<<< "class": "MyModule2"

+// For native modules:
+class MyModule3 : CoreProcessor {  // <<<< "class": "MyModule3"
 ```

 But if the enums are defined in a different class than the one that uses them, such
 as a base class shared by several modules, then `class` must name the class that
 defines them:
 ```
-struct MixModule : Module {       // <<<< enums are defined here, so use "class": "MixModule"
+class MixModule : Module {       // <<<< enums are defined here, so use "class": "MixModule"
 	enum FadeParamId { FADE_TIME_PARAM, ... };
 };

-struct MixFade : MixModule { ... };  // <<<< using "class": "MixFade" will not work
+class MixFade : MixModule { ... };  // <<<< using "class": "MixFade" will not work
 ```
 Just use the class's actual name, without any namespace: for `bogaudio::Mix4`, write `"class": "Mix4"`.

-If the enums come from different classes, then you'll need to use one of the other two methods.
+If the enums come from different classes, then you'll need to use one of the
+other two methods.

 The enums are resolved when the plugin is built and packaged by the SDK.
+A
-A script reads the plugin's debug info, and converts the enum names to
+script reads the plugin's debug info, and converts the enum names to the
-the integer value of the enum.
-If an enum name can't be resolved, it's a **build error**, which makes
+integer value of the enum.
+If an enum name can't be resolved, it's a **build
-this the most robust method: unlike using the display name, you'll know right away
+error**, which makes this the most robust method: unlike using the display
-if you made a typo.
+name, you'll know right away if you made a typo.

 The enum determines what it refers to: